 - 6.1 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
 Said report shall be made within five (5) working days of the time the deviation began.
 (Ref.: 11 Miss.
 Admin.
 Code Pt.
 2, R. 2.2.B(11).) - 6.2 Except as otherwise specified herein, the permittee shall submit a certified annual synthetic minor monitoring report postmarked no later than 31st of January for the preceding calendar year.
-This report shall address any required monitoring specified in the permit.
-Specifically, this report shall include a summary of the recordkeeping requirements outlined in Conditions 5.2, 5.3, 5.4, 5.5, and 5.6.
+This report shall include a summary of the monthly monitoring required by Conditions 5.2 and 5.3.
+This report shall include sufficient detail to demonstrate that the permittee has remained in compliance with the emission limitations outlined in Conditions 3.3, 3.4, and 3.6.

 All instances of deviations from permit requirements must be clearly identified in the report.
 Where no monitoring data is required to be reported and/or there are no deviations to report, the report shall contain the appropriate negative declaration.
 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 2.2.B(11).) - Any document required by this permit to be submitted to the MDEQ shall contain a certification signed by a responsible official stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.
-(Ref.: 11 Miss.
-Admin.
-Code Pt.
-2, R. 2.2.B(11).) - 6.4 For Emission Points AA-801 and AA-802, if any of the affected engines begin to operate as a non-emergency engine, as defined in Condition 3.16, the permittee shall submit a new application for a modification to this operating permit within sixty (60) days of the change in operating status.
+2, R. 2.2.B(11).)

+6.3 Any document required by this permit to be submitted to the MDEQ shall contain a certification signed by a responsible official stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.
 (Ref.: 11 Miss.
 Admin.
 Code Pt.
 2, R. 2.2.B(11).)